 Saltwater Encroachment.
 Investigations by FDEP’s Florida Geological Survey (FGS) and the Watershed Monitoring Section (WMS) indicate that spring flow and ground water levels in many parts of Florida are declining.
 As they decline, there is a tendency for ground water supplies to be affected by saltwater encroachment.
 Florida, which is surrounded by high-salinity marine waters, has a “lens” of fresh ground water that “floats” above saline ground water.
 The overpumping of ground water can induce saline water upwelling and/or marine water encroachment.
 Ground water usage is becoming a significant environmental challenge, since the state needs plentiful water for drinking, agricultural, and industrial use, and the maintenance of natural communities.

 To examine ground water quality concerns, the FGS and WMS have proposed the creation of a new multiagency working group to align local, state, and federal monitoring efforts.
-Beginning in 2011, FDEP, along with other state agencies, the water management districts, and the USGS, have been working towards the establishment of a statewide “salinity” ground water monitoring network.
+Beginning in 2011, FDEP, along with other state agencies, the WMDs, and the USGS, have been working towards the establishment of a statewide “salinity” ground water monitoring network.
 The objective of the proposed network will be to monitor saltwater encroachment.
-There is interest in developing “report cards” to increase public awareness and to engage elected officials and media.
-The working group encourages the continued funding of relevant long-term programs, projects, and initiatives to address this critical ground water quality issue.

 Arsenic in Ground Water.
 To address the issue of arsenic contamination in ground water, FDEP’s Ground Water and Watershed Monitoring Sections, the FGS, and the Southwest Florida Water Management District (SWFWMD) have initiated two studies to answer the following questions: